BET Awards 2013: BET Experience

-A three-day festival called the BET Experience, BET revealed a deal with Anschutz Entertainment Group that would bring the show to the $2.5-billion L.A.
+BET revealed a deal with Anschutz Entertainment Group that would bring the show to the $2.5-billion L.A.
 Live complex in 2013.
 "It allows us to take the show to the next level," said Debra Lee, chairman and chief executive of BET.
 "We are making more opportunities for advertisers and taking it to a level that can get more consumers involved.
-In addition to concerts, comedy shows and the new home of the BET Awards, the BET Experience 3-day weekend featured "106 & Park" LIVE, BET Fan Fest, film screenings, BET Revealed seminars, BET GRAMMY® Museum exhibit, various social events and celebrity appearances.
+In addition to concerts, comedy shows and the new home of the BET Awards, the BET Experience 3-day weekend featured "106 & Park" LIVE, BET Fan Fest, film screenings, BET Revealed seminars, BET Grammy Museum exhibit, various social events and celebrity appearances.
 BET Experience teamed with the BET Awards broadcasting live from Nokia Theatre L.A.
 Live on June 30, 2013.